Date: 04.09.2025

 - File

-requirements.txtrequired to install pip dependancies
+requirements.txtrequired to install pip dependencies

 Flask==2.2.5